pedromsmoreira/pms/.github/ISSUE_TEMPLATE/feature-request.md

 ---
 name: Feature request
 about: Suggest an idea for this project
-title: "feat: "
+title: Summary of this feature/improvement request
-labels: enhancement
+labels: feature
 assignees: joao-r-reis, pedromsmoreira

 ---